-On November 14, 2022, the Company completed the Muehlebach Acquisition, which comprised of substantially all the assets of Muehlebach Funeral Care, Skradski-Pierce Funeral Home and Assurance Cremation Society.
-The Muehlebach Acquisition expanded the Company's presence in the Kansas City metropolitan market through the addition of three standalone funeral homes.
-The Muehlebach Acquisition was financed through the Credit Facility and available cash on hand.
+On November 14, 2022, the Company completed its acquisition of substantially all of the assets of Muehlebach Funeral Care, Skradski-Pierce Funeral Home and Assurance Cremation Society.
+The acquisition expanded the Company's presence in the Kansas City metropolitan market through the addition of three stand-alone funeral homes and was financed through the Credit Facility and available cash on hand.